Near Seattle and Vancouver … and easy to get to!

 If you are not traveling to La Conner in your own vehicle or on a tour bus, here are some alternatives.
 Each puts you in (or near) Mount Vernon where you can then rent a vehicle and take the short 20-minute scenic drive west to La Conner.

-VISITOR CENTER – Our visitor center at 413 Morris St. has closed, you can contact the La Conner Chamber by phone 360.466.4778 or email: firstname.lastname@example.org
+VISITOR CENTER – The Visitor Center is located at 210 Morris St. The La Conner Chamber by phone 360.466.4778 or email: email@example.com

 Bellingham International Airport: »View Site